bomonike

 NOTE: Content here are my personal opinions, and not intended to represent any employer (past or present).
 “PROTIP:” here highlight information I haven’t seen elsewhere on the internet because it is hard-won, little-know but significant facts based on my personal research and experience.

-Journeys on water as she flows toward the Equator:
+Journeys floating on water toward the Equator:

 Journeys Westward on land (The Pony Express):